cavalab/srbench/competition.md

 Winners will be determined based on the accuracy and simplicity of the generated models, both individually and in the Pareto efficient sense.
 After competition, the submitted methods, evaluation procedure, and new datasets will be made publicly available.

+See the [Competition Guide](/competition-guide/) for detailed instructions.
+{: notice}

 ## Important Dates

 Entrants should have their methods submitted by **May 1, 2022**.
 {: notice}

-Submissions will be accepting starting February 18, 2022.
+Submissions will be accepted starting March 14, 2022.
+Note that submissions are tested automatically and must pass all tests; please budget time for this.
 The winners will be announced at GECCO, July 9-13 in Boston, MA, and online.

 ## Previous History